 If you have an extra domain to test on, you can simply add an alias to your primary domain account.

 - Navigate to Account Management > Domains.

-- For the desired domain, click the Pencil icon near the right edge of the row.
+- For the desired domain, click the more options icon and then select Edit Domain.

 - Ensure to copy the current settings and save them somewhere.